Jason Cundy

-Jason Victor Cundy (born 12 November 1969) is an English former professional footballer and radio broadcaster for talkSPORT.
+Jason Victor Cundy (born 12 November 1969) is an English former professional footballer and radio broadcaster for Talksport.

-As a player, he was a defender, who notably played in the Premier League for Chelsea and Tottenham Hotspur.
+As a player, he was a centre-back, who notably played in the Premier League for Chelsea and Tottenham Hotspur.
 He also played in the Football League for Crystal Palace, Bristol City, Ipswich Town and Portsmouth.
 He was capped three times by England U21, scoring once.